Home Courses Dance MA Dance: Advanced Practice

 Where this course could lead

-This MA Dance: Advanced Practice course supports your development of a portfolio career that can progress into areas such as dance performance, teaching, choreography, arts administration.
+This MA Dance: Advanced Practice course supports your development of a portfolio career that can progress into areas such as dance performance, teaching, choreography and arts administration.

 Course Costs